AEW Double or Nothing lineup: The latest card for Sunday's event, pay-per-view pricing - Pro Wrestling Dot Net

 -(Pre-Show) Hook and Danhausen vs. Tony Nese and Mark Sterling

-Powell’s POV: Cole will face the winner of tonight’s Samoa Joe vs. Kyle O’Reilly match in the tournament finals.
-The winners of the Britt Baker vs. Toni Storm and Kris Statlander vs. Ruby Soho semifinal matches will meet in the women’s tournament finals.
+Powell’s POV: The Kris Statlander vs. Ruby Soho semifinal match will be held on Rampage.
 AEW Double Or Nothing is listed as a $49.99 pay-per-view event in the United States (available via FITE TV internationally).
 Join me for my live review of Double Or Nothing beginning with the Buy-In pre-show at 6CT/7ET, and the main card at 7CT/8ET.
 Jake Barnett and I will co-host an exclusive same night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment